escamoteur/flutter_command/README.md

   ),
 ),
 ```

+In case your Command does not return a value you can use the `onSuccess` builder.

 ### toWidget() extension method on Command Result
 I you are using a package `get_it_mixin`, `provider` or `flutter_hooks` you probably don't want to use the `CommandBuilder` for you there is an extension method for the `CommandResult` type that you can use like this: